-For students with a background in aging services, we offer a 12-credit, four-course Certificate in Gerontological Social Policy (online).
+For students and professionals with a background in aging services, we offer a 12-credit, four-course Certificate in Gerontological Social Policy (online).

 Gerontological social policy occurs within a complex social, economic, and political context.
 Policy makers and advocates not only need to be familiar with what the policy is and how it functions but must also know the context within which it occurs and the theories upon which it is based.
 Knowledge of how the present policy is developed is essential.
 Understanding and assessing the power structure within administrative agencies and legislative bodies is also important.